JohnHelios/hello-world/README.md

 # hello-world
 Hello everyone!
-My name is John and i would be happy to collaborate with you on new projects and gain experience on the web development field!
+My name is John and i would be happy to work with you on new projects and gain experience on the web development field!